daren-thomas/daren-thomas.github.io/_drafts/2019-04-15-an-installer-for-the-cityenergyanalyst.md

 - Where to host such a big zip file?
 Bundle it with the installer?
 - Some of the operations required (e.g. `pip install cityenergyanalyst` and `pip install -e .`) only become available once the conda environment has been extracted to the installation location
 - Unknown: Does the `%USERPROFILE%\Miniconda2\envs\cea\Scripts\cea.exe` executable need to be in that subfolder?
 Because, I'd like to move it to the root of the installation location...
 How does it know where to look?
+- How does the installer know how to update an installation?
+- How does the installer know what kind of installation is used?